99% of Customers Would Recommend Us 14 Day Money Back Guarantee Free Home Delivery Up To 30 Miles*

 Myth 1: EVs don’t have the range to meet people’s travel needs

-In today’s world, you can typically expect a range of between 100 - 300 miles in a fully charged, standard specification electric vehicle - with some premium models offering even more.
-With data suggesting that the average car journey length in the UK is 8.4 miles, most drivers’ needs will easily be met by an EV – whether completing the daily commute or travelling further afield.
+You can typically expect a range of between 100 and 300 miles in a fully charged, standard-specification electric vehicle.
+Some premium models offer even more than this!
+Recent data suggests that the average car journey in the UK is 8.1 miles.
+That means that most drivers’ needs will easily be met by an EV, whether completing the daily commute or travelling further afield.

 Myth 2: Only people with driveways can easily charge their EV

-Around 6.6 million households in the UK do not have access to private or off-street parking, however, this needn’t be a barrier to owning an EV!
+Around 30% of UK households don't have access to off-street parking, however, this needn’t be a barrier to owning an EV!

 There are still many ways in which you can charge an electric vehicle without your own wallbox:

-- Public charge stations: there are now more than 42,000 public chargepoint connectors across the UK, providing a convenient method of keeping your EV topped up when you’re out and about.
+There are now more than 61,000 public chargepoint connectors across the UK.
+These provide a convenient method of keeping your EV topped up when you’re out and about.
+Plus, many of them offer 'fast' or 'rapid' charging if you require a quick battery boost.

 Ev charging